eikaramba/mcp-node-fetch/README.md

 - Fetch content from any URL using various HTTP methods
 - Support for headers and request body
-- Return content in various formats (text, JSON, binary)
+- Return content in various formats (text, JSON, binary, HTML fragments)
 - Handle errors gracefully
 - Configure timeout and redirect behavior